 Cost Saving For Academic Institutions

 While the Internet saved us massively on paper costs and printing, most academic institutions are still spending enormous amounts on storing data and records.
-The loss, damage and falsification of documents in education is quite a common basis for litigation, which results in financial costs and wasted time.
-There are plenty of examples of court litigation globally over fake documentation provided to access higher education, to apply for a job or to even prove identity.
+The loss, damage, and falsification of documents in education is quite a common basis for litigation, which results in financial costs and wasted time.
+There are plenty of examples of court litigation globally over fake documentation provided to access higher education, apply for a job, or even prove identity.

 Being that blockchain technology is still in the early stages of adoption and implementation, the less techie person might find it challenging.
 Block.co can help provide the necessary technical expertise to follow the whole process from creation to publication on the blockchain where the document will be safely stored for life.

 If your brand is ready to take the step into web 3.0 and NFT marketing, to optimize engagement with your audience in innovative ways, then click the button below to get your Free Trial, a limited number of Free NFTs, and a Free Consultation call from our team!